ctnava/rxtechnotes/math/percents_ratios.md

 Pharmacy Calculations, 6e; Morton Publishing | Chapter 25 & 26
 -->

-`A ratio states the relationship between two quantities, while a proportion can be used when there are two equal ratios.`

-They are often used to determine a quantity needed to fill or prepare a prescription, especially for compounded medications.

 ## 💯 Percent Strength of Solutions

+`Percents can be usedxc to indicate the amount or concentration of something in solution.`

 In pharmacy, concentration is often expressed using percent strength.
 This format communicates how much solute is present in a given volume or weight of solution.
 Understanding percent strength is essential for preparing, diluting, and interpreting compounded medications.